elpekenin/circuitpython_toml/README.rst

 * Can only read one key at a time.
 * Cant change values.
 To be fair, most of the times CircuitPython will have read-only access t othe filesystem, anyway.

-While this is good enough for many use cases, i felt like writing a feature-complete(ish) parser would be nice for the sake of learning but also to help other users getting around these limitations
+While this is good enough for many use cases, i felt like writing a feature-complete(ish) parser would be nice for the sake of learning but also to help other users getting around these limitations.

 Features
 ========

-Covers a nice amount of the TOML spec, some of the limitations are (non-exhaustive list):
+Covers (what i feel are) the most useful parts of the TOML spec.

+Some unsupported things are (non-exhaustive list):

 * Multi-line strings (aka triple quoted ones)
 * Quoted keys